 Many Minnesota residents consider fall to be their favorite season.
 The overbearing heat and humidity of the summer subside and the mosquitoes die off in the chillier weather, making way for mild autumn days, fall foliage, and a plethora of activities and events to discover in and around the Twin Cities region.

-If you're planning a trip to Minneapolis or St. Paul this September through December and don't quite know what to do with your day, consider one of these great activities to add a little something special to your vacation.
+If you're planning a trip to Minneapolis or St. Paul this fall and don't quite know what to do with your day, consider one of these great activities to add a little something special to your vacation.

 Visiting a pumpkin patch is a great fall activity, particularly if you have children.
-The Twin Cities' pumpkins are in stock at most supermarkets by the end of September or early October at the latest, but if you're really looking for an adventure, consider visiting a local farm such as Afton Apple Orchard.
-Many pumpkin patches are also part of apple orchards that have lots of extra children's entertainment options, so if you choose the right one, you and your family can plan to spend a full day at one of these Minnesota farms.
+The Twin Cities' pumpkins are in stock at most supermarkets by the end of September or early October at the latest, but if you're really looking for an adventure, consider visiting a local farm such as Afton Apple Orchard or Pinehaven Farm.
+Many of the nearby pumpkin patches also include other fall attractions, such as corn mazes, hayrides, live entertainment, petting zoos, and organic produce markets, so you and your family can plan to spend a full day at one of these Minnesota farms.

 It's no secret that Minnesota experiences beautiful fall colors, which first start to change in the northern part of the state sometime around mid-September, while the Twin Cities and southern Minnesota follow suit a couple of weeks later in early October.
 The Department of Natural Resources publishes a regularly updated foliage report so you can see exactly when the trees have reached their peak color across the entire state.